-Thirdlove's new product line might be more comfortable than its T-shirt bra | CNN Underscored
+ThirdLove's new product line might be more comfortable than its T-shirt bra | CNN Underscored

 Form Seamless V-Neck Wireless Bra ($45; thirdlove.com)

-Good-bye pokey underwire, hello seamless fit!
-The V-Neck Wireless Bra has padding like a classic cup-bra, but is made with lighter fabric to feel less constraining.
+Goodbye, pokey underwire; hello, seamless fit!
+The V-Neck Wireless Bra has padding like a classic cup bra but is made with lighter fabric to feel less constraining.
 It’s currently available in Gray Heather, Tempest Heather and Violet Quartz Stripe.

 Form Seamless Hipster ($14; thirdlove.com)